Image from pixy.org

 The tech company Sandboxx dedicates its services to making communication between the deployed and families back home easier.
 Installing the app lets families easily send printed letters to your servicemember and others who could use a quick, "Hello!
 We’re thinking of you."
 Sandboxx even helps plan travel itineraries to visit military graduations and other special occasions.

 These are a great beginning to the abundance of deployment support services available now.
-So, take a little time to research and see how they can assist your family and deployed servicemember.
+So, take a little time to research and see how they can assist your own family and deployed servicemember.

 By Dawn M. Smith